KangDroid/KangDroid/README.md

 - printf("%s\n", "C");
 - std::cout << "C++" << ", Most-Loved language for me." << std::endl;
 - System.out.println("Still, I can use Java but not that much");
+- println("Kotlin!, Using as server-side language :) ")
 - print("Python, but I don't use it well though;")
 - console.log("Javascripts, but usually, I just read JS not write")
 - display("MATLAB, I don't like it, but some mathmatical subjects almost force me to use it :) ");